 “Coaches are great in identifying when you are lying to yourself and pointing out any limiting beliefs that may be keeping you back from achieving what you want,” writes Sophia Fromell in The Rising Popularity of Life Coaching at Entrepreneur.com.

 I have a general plan that I follow with my coaching clients.
-It begins with the Core Values Index, which helps both of us know what’s important to you.
+It begins with examining your core values, which helps both of us know what’s important to you.

 I offer a 12-Week Program to Change that gives my clients long-lasting success.

 How does life coaching work?
 Life coaching gives you the space to explore what’s bothering you and what would make it better.
 It’s not a life coach’s job to tell you what to do.
 We may offer our experience as a set of options to explore, but it all comes down to what you decide.

 If you say you’d like to develop more self-confidence, we can talk about different ways of going about that.
 You make a plan and carry it out.
 On your next visit, we talk about how the effort went and whether you want to go forward with that plan or change it in some way.
 I like to say that my office is a judgment-free zone, and that gives you the freedom to explore what you really want from life and how to get it.